Kong/docs.konghq.com/docs/templates/how-to-template.md

 ## Task section <!-- Header optional if there's only one task section in the article -->

 Task sections break down the task into steps that the user completes in sequential order.
-The title for a how-to task section is task-based and generally starts with a verb.
+The title for a how-to task section directs the user to perform an action and generally starts with a verb.
 Examples include "Install Kubernetes", "Configure the security settings", and "Create a microservice".

 Continuing the previous example of installing software, here's an example: